jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Cost: Free

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

+### Teachers: Jerry Tan and Steven Tan

+Jerry and Steven will be leading this camp.
+Learn more about them [here](https://grass-stem.com/about/).